Golan Heights: Crusader/Ayyubid period

-During the Crusades, the Golan represented an obstacle to the Crusader armies, who nevertheless held the strategically important town of Banias twice, in 1128–32 and 1140–64.
+During the Crusades, the Golan's elevated terrain posed a significant challenge to the Crusader armies, although the Crusader forces held the strategically important town of Banias twice, in 1128–32 and 1140–64.
 After victories by Sultan Nur ad-Din Zangi, it was the Kurdish dynasty of the Ayyubids under Sultan Saladin who ruled the area.
 The Mongols swept through in 1259, but were driven off by the Mamluk commander and future sultan Qutuz at the Battle of Ain Jalut in 1260.

-The victory at Ain Jalut ensured Mamluk dominance of the region for the next 250 years.
+The victory at Ain Jalut allowed the Mamluks to focus their attention to eliminating the last of the Crusader strongholds and ensured their dominance of the region for the next 250 years.

+Evidence of agricultural villages producing dibs (grape syrup) during this period and continuing into the early Ottoman era has been found in archaeological excavations in As-Summaqah.
+Ibn Shahin al-Zahiri writing in the fifteenth century records the number of villages in the Golan at his time at 360, and archaeological surveys have catalogued traces of over 300 of these.
+With the expansion of the Mamluk's barid (postal) system, the route between Damascus and Safed, two main administrative capitals under Mamluk rule, ran through the Golan and several caravanserais were established to service increased traffic along this essential route.